jedazard/superpc/README.md

 ===============
 ### Description

-This software, written in the R language, does prediction for a censored survival outcome, or a regression outcome, using the "supervised principal component" approach.
+Superpc does prediction for a censored survival outcome, or a regression outcome, using the "supervised principal component" approach.
 It is especially useful for high-dimensional data when the number of features _p_ dominates the number of samples _n_ (_p_ >> _n_ paradigm), as generated for instance by high-throughput technologies.

 ===============